***Warning Major Spoilers Ahead. If you have not read Mimi of the Nowhere you should do so before reading this chapter. ***

 Then a voice boomed over the intercom.
 “Alexa?
 Alexa, please return to your office immediately.
 You know the policy about speaking with Runners.”

 It froze Mimi in her tracks.
 She blinked and looked around.
-When she looked back towards the exit, the Recycled Runner was gone.
+When she looked back toward the exit, the Recycled Runner was gone.

 What had she been doing?
 She should know better than to chase after one of those things.
 She and all of her sisters had pledged never to try to take them on again without at least six other sisters present.